 - Ask for letters of recommendation.
 You want your letter writers to submit high quality letters of recommendation.
 Thus, you want to give them plenty of time to write quality letters.
 Typically, when possible, you should ask for a letter at least six to eight weeks prior to your application deadline.
 However, it is common for professors to get flooded with requests in the Fall, so it is best to ask them in the Spring or Summer prior to your senior year.
 The article at this link provides very sound advice on all aspects of the letter of recommendation process.
 Make sure to read and follow it carefully except for the suggestion that you send your letter writers the LSAC submission form right after they agree to write a letter.
 Instead, you should request the letter long in advance and then, if they agreed, send them the LSAC form two-three weeks before your deadline as a reminder (unless, of course, they request it sooner).

 - Begin writing your personal statement.
 It is important to write a good personal statement, and, as with all good writing, this means you need to go through the process of writing multiple drafts and receiving feedback along the way.
 This means you should start writing your personal statement as early as possible.
-The Pre-Law Society (formerly Pre-Law Club) and other student groups try to host workshops once or twice per year to help students with writing quality personal statements.
+CASA Pre-Law regularly hosts workshops to help students with write quality personal statements.
+(Remember to join their GroupMe.)
 You should also ask for feedback from qualified advisers on your drafts as you write them.

 What to do your senior year

 If, during your junior year, you have taken the steps necessary for being ready to submit a strong law school application in the fall of your senior year, then you only have two main tasks your senior year: